As smoke from wildfires on the West Coast makes its way across the US, it’s becoming clear that our future will involve coexistence with fire.

 “We need to think about how best to live with some smaller, prescribed fires so we can prevent large-scale, unchecked wildfires,” said June Spector, associate professor and assistant chair in the UW Department of Environmental & Occupational Health Sciences (DEOHS).

-Managing forests with a combination of logging and controlled burning to reduce brush and trees—a method long used by indigenous people—can limit wildfires.
+Managing forests with a combination of active land management and prescribed burning to reduce brush and trees—a method long used by indigenous people—can limit wildfires.
 But forest management efforts have rarely incorporated human health considerations.
-For example, what are the impacts on communities downwind of controlled burns versus the consequences of larger forest fires?
+For example, what are the impacts on communities downwind of prescribed burns versus the consequences of larger forest fires?

 To bridge this gap, Spector and The Nature Conservancy (TNC) are leading a multidisciplinary project on wildfires and human health.
 The team was recently funded by the Science for Nature and People Partnership (SNAPP), a collaboration among TNC, the Wildlife Conservation Society and the National Center for Ecological Analysis and Synthesis at the University of California Santa Barbara.